-Pliocene-aged teeth of Otodus megalodon have been recovered or reported from several formations in California and Baja California (Fig. 1), including the Capistrano, Fernando, Lomita Marl, Niguel, Purisima, San Diego, San Mateo, and Tirabuzón formations, the ages of which are summarized below.
-These specimens exhibit a combination of morphological characters including: a large overall size and thickness, triangular shape, fine serrations, and a v-shaped chevron on the lingual surface between the crown and root.
+Pliocene-aged teeth of Otodus megalodon have been recovered or reported from several formations in California and Baja California (Fig. 1), including the Lomita Marl, Capistrano, Fernando, Niguel, Purisima, San Diego, San Mateo, and Tirabuzón formations, the ages of which are summarized below.
+These specimens exhibit a combination of morphological characters including: a large overall size and thickness, triangular shape, fine serrations, and a V-shaped chevron on the lingual surface between the crown and root.
 These characters, when observed together, indicate that the specimens undoubtedly belong to O. megalodon.
-The only other sharks that could be confused with O. megalodon during the late Miocene and Early Pliocene are those belonging to Carcharodon (C. hubbelli and C. carcharias), which have significantly smaller and labiolingually flatter teeth lacking v-shaped chevrons and have coarser serrations.
+The only other sharks that could be confused with O. megalodon during the late Miocene and early Pliocene are those belonging to Carcharodon (C. hubbelli and C. carcharias), which have significantly smaller and labiolingually flatter teeth lacking V-shaped chevrons and have coarser serrations.
 Therefore, we are confident in assigning these specimens to O. megalodon.
-Additionally, this survey found that relatively few O. megalodon teeth from eastern North Pacific Neogene sediments are present in museum collections; for example, a total of 145 teeth are represented in total from LACM, SDNHM, and UCMP collections from Neogene west coast deposits, primarily from California.
-In comparison, Purdy et al. (2001:131) referred 82 specimens in addition to "several hundred isolated teeth" from the Pungo River Limestone and Yorktown Formation at the Lee Creek mine alone, and countless additional teeth exist in other collections and from other Neogene stratigraphic units from the Atlantic coastal plain.
-Intense collecting at eastern North Pacific localities like the Sharktooth Hill Bonebed suggests that this is not simply a case of collection bias and likely reflects genuine rarity (whether biogenic or taphonomic in origin) of O. megalodon teeth from west coast deposits.
+Additionally, we found that relatively few O. megalodon teeth from eastern North Pacific Neogene sediments are present in museum collections; for example, a total of 145 teeth from Miocene and Pliocene west coast deposits are represented in LACM, SDNHM, and UCMP collections, primarily from California.

+In comparison, Purdy et al. (2001:131) referred 82 specimens in addition to "several hundred isolated teeth" from the Pungo River Limestone and Yorktown Formation at the Lee Creek mine alone, and countless additional teeth exist in other collections and from other stratigraphic units from the Atlantic coastal plain.
+Intense collecting at eastern North Pacific localities like the Sharktooth Hill Bonebed suggests that this is not simply a case of collection bias and likely reflects genuine rarity (whether biogenic or taphonomic) of O. megalodon teeth from Pacific coast deposits.
 An alternative hypothesis is a geochronologically earlier extinction of O. megalodon in the Pacific basin than the Atlantic.